-When you go into a store or online and purchase a mattress, any mattress, one of the things you worry about is how long it will be before the mattress begins to sag.
+When you shop in a store or online for a mattress, one of the things you may worry about is how long it will be before the mattress begins to sag.
 They aren’t generally designed to last forever, after all.
 Over time, most mattresses do, in fact, begin to break down and lose their form.

-However, latex mattresses are birds of different feathers.
-They are able to retain their shape and form for 20 years or more depending on the construction of the mattress.
+An organic mattress produced from 100% natural latex foam, however, is different.
+It is able to retain its shape and form for 20 years or more depending on the construction of the mattress.
 In fact, the longevity of a latex mattress is just one of the many benefits of a 100% natural latex mattress that sets them apart from traditional innerspring mattresses.

 As you compare buying options when latex mattress shopping, you’re likely to face the decision about latex mattress types: whether or not to purchase a synthetic or blended latex mattress vs. purchasing a natural latex mattress.
 On the surface, it may appear as though you’re getting a better bargain by going the synthetic or blended route.
 However, once you factor in the chemicals in synthetic latex mattresses, you may find that a natural mattress is a true game changer worthy of a second look.